Botsyoelily/internetgovernance-impact/README.md

 We welcome contributions from anyone in the Internet Governance community!

 **Ways to contribute:**
-- Share your own success story
+- 📖 Share your own success story
-- Add yourself to the speaker bank
+- 🎤 Add yourself to the speaker bank
-- Nominate someone else's success story (with their permission)
-- Suggest improvements to templates or organization
+- 💡 Suggest improvements by opening a GitHub Issue
+- 🔧 Help maintain and organize content

-**Not sure how GitHub works?** No worries!
-You can also:
+**Not comfortable with GitHub?** No problem!
+You can:
-- Email your story or speaker profile to lilybotsyoe@gmail.com
+- Email your story or speaker profile to **[YOUR EMAIL HERE]** and we'll add it for you
-- Open a GitHub Issue with your content and we'll add it for you
+- Open a GitHub Issue with your content and tag it "help wanted"
+- Reach out to the maintainers for guidance

+**First time using GitHub?**
+- Don't worry!
+The instructions above walk you through every step
+- You can't break anything - we can always undo changes if needed
+- Ask questions by opening an Issue - we're here to help!

 ---